HealthInfo Canterbury

-With the right support and treatment the future for young people living with persistent pain can look much brighter.
+With the right support and treatment, the future for young people living with chronic pain can look much brighter.

 HealthInfo recommends the following pages

 Written by senior clinical psychologist, Burwood Pain Management Centre.
 Adapted by HealthInfo clinical advisers.
-Page created June 2017.
+Last reviewed August 2021.

 See also: